 301 redirecting to HTTPS

 One of the most widely used methods is to manually do it in web configuration or using a Free WordPress plugin.
 It is to be noted that using different types of redirect processes from HTTP to HTTPS can harm your SEO and rankings.
-Always Follow from the authentic and genuine source before implementing them.
+Always Follow authentic and genuine sources before implementing them.

 Also, it is to be noted that there is no 100% guarantee of getting all the 301 redirect juice(ranking power).
 To be practical, about 98% of the total web traffic will be redirected whether you redirect HTTP to HTTPS or the new location.